Advent of Code 2015 - Day 24 - It Hangs in the Balance

 };

-Using the characteristics discussed above surrounding the yielded package grouping sizes, we first determine what the weight per group will have to be.
-From here we iterate through possible groupings, checking that the remaining available packages can be evenly distributed into the other groups.
-So as to not have to needlessly perform this check, we only do so if the groupings quantum entanglement is less than the one we have already recorded.
-Once we have found a minimum quantum entanglement and the yielded group size increases, we can decern that this is the smallest possible value.
+Using the characteristics discussed above regarding the yielded package grouping sizes, we first determine what the weight per group needs to be.
+From here, we iterate through possible groupings, checking whether the remaining available packages can be evenly distributed into the other groups.
+To avoid needless checks, we only perform this validation if the grouping’s quantum entanglement is less than the one we have already recorded.
+Once we find a minimum quantum entanglement and the yielded group size increases, we can determine that this is the smallest possible value.

-Finally, we can put all these building blocks together and return the desired answer we are looking for š.
+Finally, we put all these building blocks together to return the desired answer we are looking for 🌟.

 const part1 = (input: string): number =>